Categories

 Diplomates who are participating in the lapsed pathway do not receive any grace years during the five years in which they are completing the pathway requirements.

-Diplomates should check their status periodically at My Continuous Certification to see if there are any Continuous Certification program requirements that are due.
+Diplomates should check their status periodically via the ABS portal to see if there are any Continuous Certification program requirements that are due.

 Diplomates who do not remit payment for their annual fee in the year that they are due to complete an assessment will not automatically receive a grace year in the following year and will lose their certification on Dec.
 31 of that year.
 These diplomates will be listed as “Not Certified” until their outstanding balance has been paid.
 Following payment of an outstanding balance, the grace year will be reinstated along with a “Certified” certification status.

-Lapsed diplomates have a special pathway that allows them to regain their certification within a short timeframe (year 1), but also ensures they are satisfactorily meeting the requirements of the Continuous Certification Program.
-Upon registration for their first Continuous Certification Assessment, all diplomates must be submit information regarding the program requirements including:
+Diplomates who have allowed their certification to lapse have a special pathway that allows them to regain their certification within a short timeframe (year 1), but also ensures they are satisfactorily meeting the requirements of the Continuous Certification Program.

-Lapsed diplomates must also submit two additional reference letters, from peer surgeons who are familiar with their practice or current activities.
-Once a diplomate has fulfilled all of these requirements, they may register to take a Continuous Certification Assessment.
-This is an entirely online process that can typically be completed within a few days.
-Recently lapsed diplomates or diplomates with other ABS certificates will already have many of the items submitted.
+Once a diplomate has fulfilled all of their program requirements, they may register to take a Continuous Certification Assessment.
+Recently lapsed diplomates or diplomates with other ABS certificates will already have many of the requirements fulfilled.

-Lapsed diplomates must also take and pass two extra assessments during the initial five-year period of the pathway (in years 2 and 4); however, once the five-year period is completed, they will take the assessment on the standard schedule of every other year.
+Diplomates enrolled in the lapsed pathway must take and pass two extra assessments during the five-year period of the pathway (in years 2 and 4); however, once the five-year period is completed, they will take the assessment on the standard schedule of every other year.

-Diplomates who are not yet enrolled in the Continuous Certification Program must still meet ongoing requirements to remain in good standing.
+Diplomates who are not yet enrolled in the Continuous Certification Program must continue to meet ongoing certification requirements to remain in good standing.
 This includes 150 Category 1 CME credits, 50 of which must be self-assessment.
 Most program requirements should be updated no less than every five years.
 Diplomates are encouraged to log in to their ABS portal periodically to check the status of their requirements.

 Most ongoing program requirements for Continuous Certification cover all certifications that a diplomate holds.
-For example, diplomates do not need to submit additional reference forms for additional specialties, or complete additional CME.
-However, the assessment must be competed and annual fee be paid for each certificate that a diplomate maintains.
+The only requirements that must be repeated for each certificate are the biennial assessment and the annual fee.
 The CME and practice improvement requirements should be completed in whichever areas best reflect the diplomate’s practice.

 Once a diplomate registers for their first Continuous Certification Assessment and enters the program, an annual fee of $285 will be required.
-If a diplomate maintains more than one ABS certification, they will be charged an additional annual fee of $150 for each additional certification once they take their first Continuous Certification Assessment in that specialty.
+Diplomates who hold more than one ABS certification will pay a discounted annual fee of $150 for each additional certification once they take their first Continuous Certification Assessment in that specialty.
+See our annual fee policy for additional information.

 Although there are no additional program requirements for maintaining multiple certificates, all program requirements must be up to date whenever registering for an assessment, so it is important to make sure that no previously fulfilled requirements have become outdated.

-Diplomates should check their status periodically at My Continuous Certification to see if there are any Continuous Certification program requirements that are due.
+Diplomates should check their status periodically via the ABS portal to see if there are any Continuous Certification program requirements that are due.

-Each diplomate is required to pay the annual fee of $285 and stay current on the other program requirements to maintain their certification status.
-If a diplomate maintains more than one ABS certification, they will be required to pay an additional annual fee of $150 for each additional certification once they take their first Continuous Certification Assessment in that specialty.
+Each diplomate is required to pay the annual fee of $285 and stay current with the other program requirements to maintain their certification status.
+Diplomates who hold more than one ABS certification will pay a discounted annual fee of $150 for each additional certification once they take their first Continuous Certification Assessment in that specialty.
+See our annual fee policy for additional information.

 Diplomates have the option to reset their assessment schedule if they wish.
 Please contact the ABS office for information on how to change to an even- or odd-year assessment schedule.
 Diplomates participating in Continuous Certification for more than one discipline may do this if there is a preference for the assessments to fall in the same year or in alternate years.

-If a diplomate who holds multiple certificates wishes to take all assessments in the same year, the assessments may be started at different times within the eight-week assessment window.
-Diplomates will receive up to two weeks to complete each assessment – the last day to begin any assessment to ensure that a diplomate has the full two weeks is Monday, Nov.
-9, 2020.
+If a diplomate who holds multiple certificates wishes to take all assessments in the same year, the assessments may be started at different times within the assessment window.
+Diplomates will receive up to two weeks to complete each assessment.

 If a diplomate has recently initially certified in general surgery or vascular surgery, they must hold that primary certificate to be eligible for certification in another ABS specialty.
 However, once that is achieved, they do not have to continue to maintain the primary certificate.